 Calculating CAC for outbound marketing, relevant costs include:

-With inbound marketing, there is no better way to reach out to your current customers.
-Not only can it help you keep in contact with leads, but it also helps reduce churn and expand your customers lifetime value.
+With inbound marketing, there is no better way to measure customer value than reach out to your current customers.
+Not only can doing this help you keep in contact with leads, but it can also help reduce churn, keep your customers happy, and expand your customers lifetime value.

-You can calculate the lifetime value of your customers by utilizing the following calculation:
+You can calculate the lifetime value of your customers by using the following calculation:

 4. Inbound Marketing ROI